 2) Branches too close to the top of the chimney can catch the tree on fire.

 3) Trees too close to the house are a gateway for animals and insects to crawl on top of the roof and enter the home through the chimney.
 Something similar happened in our very own home so I speak from experience.
 One night we heard something on top of our roof.
 We went outside and saw a raccoon peering down at us from the edge of the roof.
 He had climbed up on the roof from the tree next to our house.
+He had actually damaged the roof and taken a few tiles off which was a little annoying!
+Luckily my friend told me about Water Damage and Roofing Cedar Park so we were able to get it repaired quickly.
 Only the chimney cap prevented the raccoon from entering the chimney.

 4) Smoking problems when using your fireplace can be caused by a tall tree next to the top of the chimney causing downdraft issues.